Vastu shastra tips for Diwali, Dipawali

 It is a time for a thorough cleaning of the house.
-Goddess lakshmi will enter in clean and nicely decorated houses.
-A clutter-free environment is essential to regulate and improve the flow of the energy in your home.
+Goddess Lakshmi will enter in clean and nicely decorated houses.
+A clutter-free environment is essential to regulate and improve the flow of energy in your home.
 Open spaces allow the positive energy to move freely in the household.
 Remove any obstruction to this balanced flow of energy.
 The positive energy has to travel freely and smoothly without jerks.
-Also maintain a good ventilation aids.
+Also maintain good ventilation aid.
 Remove clutter from the house.
-A clutter may includes non working instruments, old cloths, chipped plates and many more.
-Get rid of ingredients or instruments you do not use.
+A clutter may include non-working instruments, old clothes, chipped plates and many more.
+Get rid of ingredients or tools/instruments/devices you do not use.
 Create a space in the house for new things.

 A clutter-free environment has a simultaneous effect on the people living there.
 It not only makes them feel emotionally and mentally balanced but also motivates them to work.
 The space clearing on Diwali enhances the power of the superior energies prevailing in the atmosphere.
 So get the house cleaned properly; if possible get it whitewashed.
-If not, then at least make sure all the corners,cupboards and drawers are properly cleaned.
-Use himalayan salt water for mopping the floor as salt absorbs all the negativity from the atmosphere & almost from all the corners.
+If not, then at least make sure all the corners, cupboards and drawers are properly cleaned.
+Use Himalayan salt water for mopping the floor as salt absorbs all the negativity from the atmosphere & almost from all the corners.
 There should be no cobwebs.
 Maintain cleanliness where valuable, locker or safe is kept.
-Clear the space with sound instruments like metal bells, singing bowl or tibetan bell.
+Clear the space with sound instruments like metal bells, singing bowl or Tibetan Om Bell.

 Vastu is all about balancing of the energy.
 Whenever you light up dark corners or brighten your home in general, you bring sunlight and positive energy into the area.
 Remove stagnant or negative energy from each and every corners of the house.
 Lighting diya’s or candles to activate this area.

-Ensure that each and every corner of the house is lit properly.
+Ensure that each and every corner of the house is adequately lit.
 A lot of people wonder about the right direction in for the diya.
 On Diwali, all directions are equally important.
 The entrance door must be particularly well lighted – place a Diya on either side and a candle or a Diya at every opening in the house.

 Make sure the Puja Diya remains lit for the entire night of Diwali.